Connected Apparel Mobile Application

 4.2 Feature Prioritization

-After synthesizing the reviewing the statistics of the survey, we consolidated the user research results and opinions from our stakeholder, and eventually landed on three basic concepts that we wished to pursue in the prototype.
+After synthesizing and reviewing the statistics of the survey, we consolidated the user research results and opinions from our stakeholder, and eventually landed on three basic concepts that we wished to pursue in the prototype.
 Each one contains several small items that we would like to address.

 5. Story Board